 NEW YORK TRADE SHOWS

 UBM Fashion is making two key changes to its New York trade show line-up.
 To align its calendar with the evolution of New York Fashion Week, it will introduce an additional June pre-collection market, with Coterie at its core.
 Furthermore, in summer, it will bring together men’s and women’s collections in the first dual-gender trade show, launching in July 2018, with Project as its marquee show.
 Going forward, January (from 2019 onwards) and July events will be showcasing both men’s and women’s collections, while February, June and September editions will focus on womenswear only.
-Meanwhile, the January 2018 en’s and omen’s market weeks will remain separate; the women’s will take place January 7–9 with Moda, Fame, Accessorie Circuit, Accessories The Show and Intermezzo Collections, and men’s runs from January 21 to January 23 with Project and Mrket shows.
+Meanwhile, the January 2018 men’s and women’s market weeks will remain separate; the women’s will take place January 7–9 with Moda, Fame, Accessorie Circuit, Accessories The Show and Intermezzo Collections, and the men’s runs from January 21 to January 23 with Project and Mrket shows.

 January 7–9 and 21–23, 2018